-Given the increase in the number of contributing states, the NIS team evaluated and revised the sampling and weighting strategy for 1998 and subsequent data years in order to best represent the U.S. This included changes to the definitions of the strata variables, the exclusion of rehabilitation hospitals from the NIS hospital universe, and a change to the calculation of hospital universe discharges for the weights.
-Also, beginning with the 1998 NIS sampling procedures, all frame hospitals within a stratum have an equal probability of selection for the sample, regardless of whether they had been in prior NIS samples.
+Given the increase in the number of contributing states, the NIS team evaluated and revised the sampling and weighting strategy for 1998 and subsequent data years in order to best represent the U.S. These changes included:

+- Revising definitions of the strata variables. - Excluding rehabilitation hospitals from the NIS hospital universe. - Changing the calculation of hospital universe discharges for the weights.

+Also, beginning with the 1998 NIS sampling procedures, all frame hospitals within a stratum have an equal probability of selection for the sample, regardless of whether they had appeared in prior NIS samples.
 This deviates from the procedure used for earlier samples, which maximized the longitudinal component of the NIS series.
-A full description of the evaluation and revision of the NIS sampling strategy for 1998 and subsequent data years can be found in the special report on Changes in NIS Sampling and Weighting Strategy for 1998.
-This report is available on the 2001 NIS Documentation CD-ROM and on the HCUP User Support Website at www.hcup-us.ahrq.gov.
+A full description of the evaluation and revision of the NIS sampling strategy for 1998 and subsequent data years can be found in the special report, Changes in NIS Sampling and Weighting Strategy for 1998.
+This document is available on the 2002 NIS Documentation CD-ROM and on the HCUP User Support Website at www.hcup-us.ahrq.gov.